 Lending Money To Friends And Family

 Right off the bat, lending money to friends and family is a bad idea.
 Yes, we like to see referrals come to us from lenders, but it’s best to remain on a professional level at all times.
-It is normal for people to discuss their finances with friends and family.
+It is usual for people to discuss their finances with friends and family.
 It may eventually come up that you provide loans through Gap Investments.

-What you may find is that eventually someone close to you will ask for a loan, or it may be for a friend of a friend.
+What you may find is that eventually, someone close to you will ask for a loan, or it may be for a friend of a friend.
 It is best to end the conversation there and pass the lead on to us and let us do the rest.
 That person will then become a referral from you for Gap Investments.
-At that point we’ll start our loan evaluation process.
+At that point, we’ll start our loan evaluation process.

 Friends and money do not mix well together.
-Friends will expect favors from their good buddy “the lender.”
-They will expect a lower interest rate, waived fees, and extended term loans.
+Friends will expect favors from their good buddy, “the lender.”
+They will expect a lower interest rate, waived fees, and extended-term loans.
 They will think that being late with payments is acceptable.
 They will never imagine a time that their friend would foreclose on them.

-What If You Have to Say No?
+What If You Have to Say “No”?

 DO YOU WANT TO START INVESTING IN COSTA RICA?